 - Corn Syrup: The dark corn syrup is here to stabilize the wet sugar mixture and for a little more complex flavor than light corn syrup can provide.
 You can substitute the dark corn syrup with glucose, light corn syrup, or omit it completely.
 If you omit the corn syrup, you run a greater risk of the pralines crystalizing.

 - Milk: I would not suggest substituting non-dairy milk, evaporated milk, or low fat milk in this recipe.
 The whole milk helps create that ideal fudge-like texture with both the fat and the flavor.
-Non-dairy milk will overpower the flavor of the pralines.

 Frequently Asked Questions

-When you are beating the mixture for the final time until it loses its gloss, it is easy to overbeat just a bit too long and the mixture will begin to seize.
+When you are beating the mixture for the final time until it loses its gloss, it is easy to over-beat just a bit too long and the mixture will begin to seize.
 Try adding a teaspoon of hot water to loosen it up enough to drop on the baking sheets.
 You can also do this if it stiffens up too fast to get all the candy portioned.

 Pecan pralines made from this recipe make great gifts and will ship well!
 Just be sure to pad them with tissue paper in the tin or box to keep them from getting too banged up.